jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

         ->     WITH GRANT OPTION;

 - Instead of using the MySQL Command Line interface, it may be easier to download the MySQL workbench IDE from the internet and use this tool to run the same commands.
 This tool has many other features that may be helpful in database management.
 For instance, it is very easy to test SQL statements.
+Here is the link to download the application: [mysql workbench](https://dev.mysql.com/downloads/workbench/)
     - to create a connection to the database from the MySQL workbench, you will enter the host: "fubini.swarthmore.edu" and you can use port "3306", which is the default.